Level 2 Award - Forest School Assistant

 As a learner, you are required to:

-1) Attend 4 days intensive training
+1) Attend 4 days in-person training

 Your training starts with four days at our Turton Tower, Bolton site - this consists of a combination of theory and practical learning.